 So [the shepherds] hurried off and found Mary and Joseph, and the baby, who was lying in the manger.Luke 2:16 NIV "Quick guys, this way.
 Run, keep up.
 He's over here.
 This is it.
 We've found him, the Messiah.
 The angel said he'd be wrapped in cloths and lying in a manger.
 There he is.
 Isn't … Continue reading The Savior is Born

-And Mary said, “Behold, I am the servant of the Lord; let it be to me according to your word.”
-Luke 1:38 Mary’s response to the angel’s commission to give birth to the Savior of the mankind is nothing short of extraordinary and deserves digging into.
-While I am not a Greek scholar, a little internet searching … Continue reading Make It So
+Mary’s response to the angel’s commission to give birth to the Savior of the mankind is nothing short of extraordinary and deserves digging into.
+While I am not a Greek scholar, a little internet searching reveals a rich gold mine of truth.

 I watched Anne with and E on Netflix.
 This is the newest episode version of the classic Anne of Green Gables story.
 There is a scene in this series where Marilla opens her closet, reaches high up on a shelf behind other things and pulls out an old box.
 She lovingly opens it to reveal … Continue reading Treasure and Ponder

 No record exists of Jesus showing himself specifically to Mary after his resurrection, but since "he presented himself to [the disciples] and gave many convincing proofs that he was alive" (Acts 1:3), I have no doubt that Mary saw her son in the flesh again!